All Episodes

 You make your money messaging it.

-Yes, but you make money office is texting back and forth because they want that like connection to the person you're like paying to.
+Yes, but what you make money off is texting back and forth because they want that like connection to the person you're like paying to.

 That's why girls do free memberships.